-31 DE VATTEL, supra note 28, at 20.
+&lt;sup>31 DE VATTEL, supra note 28, at 20.

-Vattel, such law is based on a tacit consent among countries.32 Vattel further argued that the consequence of this customary law is that an obligation is imposed on nations to observe it.
-He posited, "[It] becomes obligatory on all the nations in question, who are considered as having given their consent to it, and [binds them] to observe it towards each other333 Thus, according to Vattel, the law of nations presupposes a deference for State sovereignty while simultaneously imposing a duty on nations to observe the law of nations, or "customary international law" as it is often called.34
+further argued that the consequence of this customary law is that an obligation is imposed on nations to observe it.
+He posited, "[It] becomes obligatory on all the nations in question, who are considered as having given their consent to it, and [binds them] to observe it towards each other .....
+Thus, according to Vattel, the law of nations presupposes a deference for State sovereignty while simultaneously imposing a duty on nations to observe the law of nations, or "customary international law" as it is often called.

-Vattel was considered highly authoritative at the time of the Founding.35 In fact, in the period following the American Revolution, Vattel's work is referenced more often than the work of other writers such as Pufendorf and Grotius, who the Founders also considered influential at the time.
-36 Following the American Revolution, the U.S. relied heavily on the work of Vattel to aid in interpreting international questions, as the young country had no precedent of its own to guide them.37 In drafting the Constitution, however, the Framers were inspired by more than just these principles espoused by Vattel and his contemporaries.
+Vattel was considered highly authoritative at the time of the Founding.
+In fact, in the period following the American Revolution, Vattel's work is referenced more often than the work of other writers such as Pufendorf and Grotius, who the Founders also considered influential at the time.
+Following the American Revolution, the U.S. relied heavily on the work of Vattel to aid in interpreting international questions, as the young country had no precedent of its own to guide them.
+In drafting the Constitution, however, the Framers were inspired by more than just these principles espoused by Vattel and his contemporaries.

 Certain foreign policy controversies highlighted tensions between the state and federal governments over jurisdiction of issues of international concern, thus demonstrating a need for a unified approach.
-A prominent example of a foreign policy controversy fresh in the Founders' minds was an incident involving a visiting French diplomat who was assaulted by a rogue adventurer while in the United States in 1784.38 The State of Pennsylvania took custody of the individual and tried him in their court.39 France's multiple extradition
+A prominent example of a foreign policy controversy fresh in the Founders' minds was an incident involving a visiting French diplomat who was assaulted by a rogue adventurer while in the United States in 1784.
+The State of Pennsylvania took custody of the individual and tried him in their court.
+France's multiple extradition requests were repeatedly ignored, and because the central government could not force the State of Pennsylvania to comply with France's

-34 See, e.g., Filartiga v.
+&lt;sup>34 See, e.g., Filartiga v.
 Pena-Irala, 630 F.2d 876, 884 (2d Cir.
 1980) (using "customary international law" interchangeably with "the law of nations").

-35 See J.S.
-Reeves, Influence of the Law of Nature Upon International Law in the United States, 3 AM.
+&lt;sup>35 See J.S.
+Reeves, Influence of the Law of Nature Upon International Law in the United States, 3 Am.
 J. INT'L L. 547, 549 (1909).

-37 See id. at 561.
+&lt;sup>37 See id. at 561.

-38 See id. at 556; J. Andrew Kent, Congress's Under-Appreciated Power to Define and Punish Offenses Against the Law of Nations, 85 Tex.
+&lt;sup>38 See id. at 556; J. Andrew Kent, Congress's Under-Appreciated Power to Define and Punish Offenses Against the Law of Nations, 85 Tex.
 L. Rev. 843, 874 (2007).

-39 See Reeves, supra note 35, at 556.
+&lt;sup>39 See Reeves, supra note 35, at 556.